sinanovicanes/twitch-community-points-collector/README.md

 - Automatically claims Twitch community points while you watch streams.
 - Tracks and displays a leaderboard based on collected points.
 - Shows total points collected from different channels.
-- Runs in the background with minimal resource usage.
+- Runs as a content script on Twitch pages.
 - No user interaction required—just install and enjoy!

 ## Installation